ogzhanolguncu/ts-channels/README.md

 - **Cancellation:** Cancel `send` and `receive` operations with `CancellationToken`.
 - **Timeouts:** Specify `timeout` when receiving messages.

+This library is implemented in less than ~300 LOC, making it lightweight and easy to understand.

 ## Example

 ### Basic Usage